TorZidan/android-1.0/BuildingTheBuildEnv.md

      * `sudo apt-get install  gcc-4.1 gcc-4.1-base cpp-4.1 gcc-4.1-doc gcc-4.1-multilib gcc-4.1-locales libmudflap0-dev`
      * `sudo apt-get install valgrind`
      * `sudo apt-get install git-core`
+     * `sudo apt-get install openssl zlib1g-dev gettext libcurl4-openssl-dev`

+1. Install Java and JDK 1.5:
+      * On a modern PC, download file `jdk-1_5_0_22-linux-i586.bin` from https://www.oracle.com/java/technologies/java-archive-javase5-downloads.html .
+You will need to create an Oracle.com account (it's free) and go through the pain of downloading this file.
+It ain't easy, but possible, I promise.
+      * Transfer file `jdk-1_5_0_22-linux-i586.bin` to the Ubuntu VM, into your "home" folder.
+See a section below for how to transfer files from your PC to the VM.
+      * In the Ubuntu VM:
+        ```
+        cd ~ && chmod +x jdk-1_5_0_22-linux-i586.bin && mkdir java && cd java
+        ../jdk-1_5_0_22-linux-i586.bin
+            ... then scroll to the prompt, type "yes", enter.
+It will extract the Java files in the current folder (~/java).
+        ```